Panther-lair - Matchup preview: Pitt takes on Notre Dame in late season battle

 Bench

-This Notre Dame team is quite thin on depth.
-They basically go seven players deep in the rotation.
-6'4" freshman JJ Starling averages 11.2 points and 2.8 rebounds on the season.
-They also get 8.9 points from 6'2" senior Marcus Hammond.
-Both players are quality pieces but that is about it.
+This Notre Dame team is quite thin.
+They basically go seven players deep in the rotation, but it could be even less tonight.
+6'4" freshman JJ Starling averages 11.2 points and 2.8 rebounds on the season, but he'll miss tonight's game.
+They also get 8.9 points from 6'2" senior Marcus Hammond, but his status is up in the air.
+Without Starling and Hammond, there's not much on Notre Dame's bench.
 6'9" junior Matt Zona was supposed to be a rotational player in the program at a minimum, but he has failed to develop.
 One other player that has failed to develop is 6'4" senior Robby Carmody.
 Pittsburgh area basketball fans probably remember the former Mars Area standout well.
 His career has been beyond strange.
 He played about 10 minutes a game as a freshman and averaged 3.7 and 1.7.
 Then 13.7 minutes a sophomore with a 5.4 scoring average.
 That was it though, as it never progressed for him and the former local standout has only appeared in 21 total games in his career.
 If Notre Dame gets in foul trouble, especially inside, they are in bad shape.
 There is basically no depth inside and there is not a lot of opposition inside the paint from them.
 Pitt has an edge here with Nike Sibande and I think the twins are developing nicely.
 Either could be an asset here against Laszewski due to their length and ability to hang a bit on the perimeter with taller opponents.

 Advantage: PittMike Brey vs. Jeff Capel